 Closets are a breeding ground for chaos.
 These dark, cramped places are nearly asking to be messy.
 They don’t have to be unorganized and scary, though.
 There are many ways to keep your closet neat, which allows you to quickly access what you need.
-Here are the steps to declutter and organize your closet in a single weekend.
+Here are some steps to take to help you declutter and organize your closet in a single weekend.

-To begin the process of reorganizing your closet, take all of your clothes, shoes, and other items out of it.
+To begin the process of decluttering your closet for the purpose of reorganization, take all of your clothes, shoes, and other items out of it.
 Have a trash can nearby to collect tags and receipts you might find.
 Although not often thought of as a space to clean, closets can easily accumulate dust.
 And dark closets are attractive to bugs.
 So to truly declutter your closet, wipe down and dust the rods and shelves before putting anything back in it.
 Don’t forget to also clean the floor and any bins or baskets you keep in your closet.
 If your closet smells musty, consider placing an air freshener in it.

 Hunker suggests, “Keep your closet smelling fresh by adding baking soda or coffee grounds to a container with holes in the lid.”

 If you’re like most of us, you don’t really wear all of your clothes.
 Now is a good time to try on everything and put those clothes that no longer fit in piles for resale or donation.
 Add to those piles any clothes you don’t like or rarely wear.
 You may also have a trash pile for items that aren’t suitable for either donation or resale.
 To make this process easier, have bags or bins handy to hold the piles.
 Now is a great time to get rid of clothes that you’ve been holding onto but have never gotten around to wearing.
 If you’re really unsure about an item, make a “maybe” pile that you will revisit in a few months.
 If you haven’t worn it by then, let it go!
 Keep in mind, the fewer the articles of clothing you have, the easier it is to keep your closet organized.